PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Related Work

-\mypara{Backdoor Detection on LLMs} Early methods for backdoor detection in NLP tasks include Trojan-Miner~\cite{azizi2021t} targets DNN-based text classification tasks, using a seq-2-seq model to probe suspicious classifiers and generate sentences that may contain trojan triggers to detect the backdoors.
+\mypara{Backdoor Detection on LLMs} Early methods for backdoor detection in NLP tasks include Trojan-Miner~\cite{azizi2021t} targets DNN-based text classification tasks, using a seq-to-seq model to probe suspicious classifiers and generate sentences that may contain trojan triggers to detect the backdoors.
 AttenTD~\cite{lyu-etal-2022-study} is an attention-based detector that provides a set of neutral trigger candidates and distinguishes backdoored models through attention anomalies.
 PICCOLO~\cite{liu2022piccolo} determines the presence of backdoors by analyzing the model's sensitivity to trigger words.
 Note that one of the most similar methods as PEFTGuard is MNTD~\cite{xu2021detecting}, which relies on representation vectors of model outputs, whereas \Method directly leverages the model parameters.
-However, with the rise of decoder-only structures in LLMs~\cite{brown2020language, openai2023gpt4}, there is an increasing focus on tasks involving the generation of coherent content.
-The main behavior of backdoor attacks on this task is typically to induce the LLMs to generate wrong or toxic output, which brings new challenges to traditional detection methods.
-Specifically, trigger generation requires optimizing text triggers through changes in classification labels, and optimization-based trigger inversion methods face the problem of generating precise triggers from changes in the discrete output domain in generation tasks.
-Moreover, attention analysis methods that rely on preset trigger words face challenges because adding a new word can shift the model's attention to fit the context and content, making detection much harder.
+Besides, Zeng et al.~\cite{DBLP:conf/ndss/ZengCP0DJ25} propose the first framework, CLIBE, for detecting dynamic backdoors in transformer-based NLP models by introducing few-shot perturbations into the suspect model's parameters.
+However, with the rise of decoder-only architectures in LLMs~\cite{brown2020language,openai2023gpt4}, there is an increasing focus on tasks involving the generation of coherent content.
+The main behavior of backdoor attacks on this task is typically to induce the LLMs to generate incorrect or toxic text outputs, which brings new challenges to traditional detection methods.
+Specifically, trigger generation requires optimizing text triggers through changes in classification labels, and optimization-based trigger inversion methods struggle to generate precise triggers from changes in the discrete output domain in generation tasks.
+Moreover, attention analysis methods that rely on preset trigger words face challenges because adding a new word can shift the model's attention to fit the context, making detection much more challenging.